ashwwwin/furi/README.md

 Furikake is an easy to use, local CLI & API for MCP management.

 - Download MCP servers [from GitHub]
-- Smithery.yaml detection (source of execution)
+- Smithery.yaml detection (or auto detects/handles execution)
-- Automatically tries to handle build, run if unspecified
 - Fully featured CLI [nanospinners, readability]
 - Typescript & Javascript MCP's built in are supported
 - Python based MCP's are a key roadmap item (and will be supported)